fwg/morphene/README.md

 Spread opens a new context and expands whatever is in top of the first stack into the second stack of this new context.

-* If the input is a single character or number, its bit pattern is spread on the stack in `1`s and `0`s.
+* If the input is a single character, its bit pattern is spread on the stack in `1`s and `0`s.
+This pattern is bewteeen 8 and 32 bits long.
+  The least significant bit is on top.
 * If the input is a string, its characters are spread on the stack.
 * If the input is a more complex type, its elements are spread on the stack.